certifaction/cli/README.md

 >POST /revoke
 >```
 >#### Description
->Revoke the document given as input.
+>Revokes the document given as input.
 The document must be a digital original document.
 After revoking, any additional claims will be ignored during verification.
 Return an error if the document cannot be revoked.
 >#### Authenticated
 >Yes
 >#### Header